CZ 457 Rimfire Accuracy

 Rimfire rifles have come a long way since their inception.
 Today, many quality, accurate rimfires are on the market.
 But, in my mind, the modern rimfire isn’t just referring to the rifle.
 It also applies to the ammunition, even more so, in my opinion.
 Rimfire ammunition is much better than it used to be.
 Advances in components and quality control have brought some of the best rimfire ammunition ever made to the shelves of your local sporting goods store.

-To put it shortly, there is no better time to build a super accurate 22 rifle!
+To put it briefly, there is no better time to build a super-accurate 22 rifle!

 CZ 457 with Michael Shea’s book, Rimfire Revolution